Accessories

 First use dev-test-validation.py as testbed for new changes.

-Then, you can build and deploy the container as described above and access the API e.g. with accessories/onlinevalidator/local_validator.html You can find both files necessary within the repository under accessories/onlinevalidator.
+Then, you can build and deploy the container as described above and access the API e.g. with mzqcaccessories/onlinevalidator/local_validator.html You can find both files necessary within the repository under mzqcaccessories/onlinevalidator.

-Also, for either testing of a local deployment or as convenience for local validation, the repository provides a html page to call a locally deployed mzqc-validator API accessories/onlinevalidator/local_validator.html
+Also, for either testing of a local deployment or as convenience for local validation, the repository provides a html page to call a locally deployed mzqc-validator API mzqcaccessories/onlinevalidator/local_validator.html

 Legacy Heroku Deployment